 The Faculty of Physics of the Ivan Franko National University of Lviv was founded in 1953 as a result of the division of Physics and Mathematics faculty into the Faculties of Physics and of Mechanics and Mathematics.
-In the beginning years, the Faculty included such departments : the department of Theoretical Physics (founded in 1871), the department of Experimental Physics (founded in 1872), the department of General Physics (founded in 1945) and the department of Higher Mathematics.
-V.Miliyanchuk was the chairperson of the Department of Theoretical Physics, L.Klimovska headed the Department of Experimental Physics, S.Lytvynenko was the chairperson of the Department of General Physics and M.Zarytskyi headed the Department of Higher Mathematics.
+In the beginning years, the Faculty included the following departments: the Department for Theoretical Physics (founded in 1872), the Department for Experimental Physics (founded in 1872), the Department for General Physics (founded in 1945), and the Department for Higher Mathematics.
+V.Milianczuk was the chairperson of the Department for Theoretical Physics, L.Klimovska headed the Department for Experimental Physics, S.Lytvynenko was the chairperson of the Department for General Physics, and M.Zarytskyi headed the Department of Higher Mathematics

 Foundation of the Faculty of Physics became possible due to scientific researches in the branch of physics, which were carried out by the famous academicians of the Lviv University for quite a long period of time.
 Namely, Rector Dominic Zelionka initiated the opening of the astronomical observatory at the faculty of Philosophy in 1771 and in 1784 initiated the foundation of the Department of Physics, which in 1872 was divided into the Department of Theoretical Physics and the Department of Experimental Physics.
 Scientific and pedagogical activity was carried out by the famous physicists, namely, T.Stanetskyi, I.Zakshevskyi, R. Nehrush, M.Smolukhovskyi, S.Loria, Sch.Shcheniovskyi, V.Rubinovych and others.
 Before the foundation of the Faculty in 1953 specialists in the field of physics were taught at the Faculty of Physics and Mathematics.
 Such famous physicists as academicians : M.Brodyn, I.Yukhnovskyi, professors A.Lubchenko and I. Dziuba and others studied in the group of physicists.
 Later, they headed various institutes of The National Academy of Sciences of Ukraine and other scientific and industrial – scientific institutions.
 The scholars also became the heads of the universities and secondary schools, etc.